Crusades (comics)

 The Crusades is an American comic book series published by the Vertigo imprint of DC Comics.
 It was created by writer Steven T. Seagle and penciller Kelley Jones.

 Publication history

 The series comprises a one-shot special entitled The Crusades: Urban Decree (which introduced the characters and premise) and an ongoing series, simply titled The Crusades which ran in comics cover dated between June 2001 and December 2002.

-Plot
+Premise

 The series was set in a fictionalised San Francisco and featured a large cast of characters whose lives are thrown into disarray by the sudden appearance of a murderous 11th Century knight in the city.
 Main Characters included Anton Marx, a leftwing political radio "shock jock", his fact checker girlfriend Venus Kostopikas, her friend Detective Addas Petronas and the rival gangsters Tony Quetone and "the Pope".

 Collected editions

 Image Comics released the series in two hardcovers: